 E-bike Rules and Regulations

-"Electric-assisted bicycle" (e-bike) means a bicycle with two or three wheels, a saddle, fully operative pedals for human propulsion, and an electric motor.
-The electric-assisted bicycle's electric motor must have a power output of no more than seven hundred fifty watts.
+E-bike means a bicycle with two or three wheels, a saddle, fully operative pedals for human propulsion, and an electric motor.
+The electric motor may not have a power output more than 750 watts.

 The electric-assisted bicycle must meet the requirements of one of the following three classifications:

 E-bike Class 1

 A bicycle equipped with a motor that provides assistance only when the rider is pedaling and that ceases to assist when the bicycle reaches 20 mph.

 A bicycle equipped with a motor that may be used exclusively to propel the bicycle and that is not capable of providing assistance when the bicycle reaches a speed of 20 mph.